bitnana/apieu/README.md

 Q. Tell features of your clone site.

 A. On main page, you can find that most tags has scroll event.
 So, I make code first.
-And put
+And it is applied to them by SCSS.
+   It was my first time to use SCSS.
+I think it is very useful to apply same css to many tags at once.

+   This time, I use Youtube API.
+I learn how to use it by myself.
+Watching youtube and searching on google.
+   Through this experience, I got confidence in using codes that I don't make.
+   I was little bit afraid of that.
+Because Using code I made is much easier than that of other made.
+   There are a lot of APIs I have to use like map, graph and so on.
+   This clone site makes me more confident.

 I copy this website to develop my skill.